jefeish/split-token-app/README.md

 ---

-## Requirements for a robust solution to the GitHub 500-repo token limit:
+## Requirements for a solution to the GitHub 500-repo token limit:

 ### Summary of requirements: